jschaf/pggen/README.md

     appear due to `null`.
 When Postgres reports that a column has a type `text`, that column might have `null` values.
-So, the Postgres `text` represented in Go can be either a `string` or `nil`. [`pgtype`] provides nullable types for all built-in Postgres types. pggen tries to infer is a column is nullable or non-nullable.
+So, the Postgres `text` represented in Go can be either a `string` or `nil`. [`pgtype`] provides nullable types for all built-in Postgres types. pggen tries to infer if a column is nullable or non-nullable.
 If a column is nullable, pggen uses a `pgtype` Go type like `pgtype.Text`.
 If a column is non-nullable, pggen uses a more ergonomic type like `string`. pggen's nullability inference in